 ”It’s the biggest turnout that I remember our city having since, I think, the day the city incorporated,” said Mayor Norman Edelcup.

 Parents and children asked the most important questions like “Will we have recess?” and “Do we have to go to School?”
-Answered as a firm Yes, was the new schools new principal Annette Weissman.Formerly the principal at Ojus Elementary spending 8 years there and received an A rating from the state every year during that time.
+Answered as a firm Yes, was the new school’s new principal Annette Weissman.Formerly the principal at Ojus Elementary spent 8 years there and received an A rating from the state every year during that time.

 The school will stop taking transfers when it reaches 100 percent capacity.
-Classroom sizes will be capped at 18 students in grades Kindergarten through 3rd grades and 20 students in grades 4th through 8th as mandated by law.
-Required for your child’s registration is proof of address and immunizations along with the student’s last report card.
-The school will offer the encompassing curriculum required at all county public schools, including Spanish classes, art and music, a gifted program and many after school opportunities through a joint use agreement with the city’s community center, which has a gymnasium and a baseball field for your children.
+Classroom sizes will be capped at 18 students in kindergarten through 3rd grades.
+There will be 20 in grades 4th through 8th as mandated by law.
+Required for your child’s registration is proof of address and immunizations, along with the student’s last report card.
+The school will offer the encompassing curriculum required at all county public schools.
+This includes Spanish classes, art and music, a gifted program, and many after-school opportunities.
+There is a joint use agreement with the city’s community center, which has a gymnasium and a baseball field for your children.

 ”You will be shocked and surprised by all the extras and the size of the rooms,” said Vice Mayor Lewis Thaler, who took a tour of the building.

-The students will be separated by ages Kindergarten through 1st on the first floor, grades 2 through 3 on the second, 4th through 5th on the third and 6ththrough 8th on the fourth floor.
-A free pre K program will start in August as well and run from 8:30 to 11:30 a.m.
+The students will be separated by age Kindergarten through 1st, on the first floor.
+Grades 2 through 3 will be on the second.
+The 4th through 5th on the third floor, and the 6th through 8th on the fourth floor.
+A free pre-K program will start in August as well and run from 8:30 to 11:30 a.m.
 Monday through Friday.
 For an extra fee, kids can stay until 2:30 p.m.
 The school will initially open as a Kindergarten through 6th.
 In the fall of 2009, 7th grade will be added.
 Eighth grade will come the year after.
-Parents, who eagerly have been awaiting the school for years as the city evolved from a retirement community to a family based environment, clapped approvingly during the meeting and were optimistic about the school’s possibilities.
+Parents, eagerly awaiting the school for years as the city evolved from a retirement community to a family-based environment, clapped approvingly during the meeting.
+Parents are optimistic about the school’s possibilities.
 Feel free to add any additional comments you may have regarding this new school in Sunny Isles Beach!
-Please Call the School Directly at CONTACT NUMBER IS (305) 792-1807